trippo/ResponsiveFilemanager/readme.txt

 SET SUBFOLDER AS ROOT AND MULTI-USER USE

 You can set a subfolder as root.
-So you can have a root folder for each user or use.
+So you can have a root folder for each user.
 The way to implement this is set the session variable $_SESSION["subfolder"] ="subfolder/name/"

 Remember that subfolder value must not have ../ ./ . inside and can't begin with /